RonelBG1213/RonelBG1213/README.md

 <!-- Cover Section -->
 <h2>🎯 About me</h2>
 <p>
-  I'm an aspiring automation test engineer learning and experimenting with end-to-end tools.
+  I'm an aspiring automation test engineer learning and experimenting with automation tools.
   I enjoy building reliable automation for web, mobile, and APIs using both Python and JavaScript ecosystems.
 </p>